 - promotes compliance with federal, state, and university policies and privacy regulations, including the Family Educational Rights and Privacy Act (FERPA) and, as relevant, human subject research

 - and supports the campus goals for survey coordination.

-If you have questions or thoughts, please direct them to Laura Martin, Convener, Campus Working Goup on Assessment.
+If you have questions or thoughts, please direct them to Kerry Clifford, Convener, Campus Working Goup on Assessment.

 As outlined in the CWGA charge, the goal of our survey coordination efforts is to cultivate, over the long term, a campus culture of evidence-informed planning and decision-making (assessment) in which